 "I have been very blessed in my experience working for Flintshire.
 I have been in two team TAF and the Targeted Support Team.
 Each team has massively supported me as a new employee who started during the COVID-19 world and as a newly qualified social worker, they were each very warm and welcoming."

-To support recruitment in to the sector, Communities For Work (CFW) are working in partnership with Flintshire County Council's Workforce Development Team to continue to deliver the 'Pathway into Social Care' training programme.
+Communities For Work (CFW) are working in partnership with Flintshire County Council's Workforce Development Team to continue to deliver the 'Pathway into Social Care' training programme.